krzyzanowskim/CryptoSwift/README.md

 Crypto related helpers for Swift.

+Since Xcode6-Beta5 frameworks can't bind to third-party libraries written in C/Objective-C so I decided drop OpenSSL dependency and now let's try build some stuff with Swift.

 ##Requirements
-For now CryptoSwift depends on OpenSSL
+~~For now CryptoSwift depends on OpenSSL~~

 ##Usage